 If you’re planning a wedding, it can feel like you have a million and one things to book, manage, build, create and decide on.
-Your to-do list is never ending and it can be tempting to throw it all in the f*ck it bucket, like our dear friend Aleisha of the Bridechilla Podcast says.
+Your to-do list is never ending and it can be tempting to throw it all out the window.
 So are programs just one more thing you need to deal with?
 Do you really need wedding ceremony programs?

 What are wedding ceremony programs?

 Wedding ceremony programs are pieces of paper handed to guests as they enter the ceremony that provide them with the low down of who’s who and what’s happening.
 Programs will usually list the series of events that will occur during your ceremony and the names of your wedding party.
 They may also include the names of your parents or immediate family, and any special notes or a nice quote.

 When you don’t need wedding programs

 Most people have been to a wedding ceremony.
 They understand how things work and know what is going to happen.
 And even if you have a few surprises, usually it’s nothing that would make your guests exclaim, “Wow!
 I was so caught off guard and unprepared for that.
 I really wish I had read about it in a program 10 minutes earlier!”

 As for introducing your wedding party, most of your guests will either know these important people in your life or (sorry to break it to you!) not really care to learn the name of your best friend from volleyball or favourite cousin.

 If you were looking for permission to ditch your wedding ceremony programs, consider permission granted!

 When you might need ceremony programs

 While programs are generally not needed, there are certain situations where a program might be helpful.